Organizational Impact DishRoulette Kitchen

 DishRoulette Kitchen founded in Pilsen

-Todos Ponen founded by Chef Diana Dávila
+Todos Ponen launches with Chef Diana Dávila

 Rapid-response food relief and paid work for undocumented restaurant workers excluded from federal aid.
 DRK provides operational backbone.
 Recognized by the James Beard Foundation Stories of Resilience.
 Covered by Block Club Chicago, WTTW, and Mitú.

-1316 W 18th Street acquired.
-Rubi's Tacos activated.
+1316 W 18th Street acquired Rubi's Tacos activated

 DRK acquires space at 1316 W 18th Street in Pilsen, helping launch Rubi's Tacos' transition from street vendor to brick-and-mortar and establishing DRK's physical anchor on the corridor.